SWAN KEEPING TERMS

 Busking – This is a “Threat Display”...
 Usually by the Male Swan.

-Especially when a Pair of Swans are Nesting
+Especially when a Pair of Swans are Nesting and the Male is Protecting their Territory.

 Wings are Up and Wide, Head held on the Back,

-Feet together Powering through the Water –“Pushing Water.”
+Feet Together Powering through the Water –“Pushing Water.”

 Be Careful..
-This may lead to the Swan Flying at you.
+This may Lead to the Swan Flying at you.
+Move to a Safe Place.

-“Hormone Hell” – As Mating and Nesting Season approach,
+“Hormone Hell” – As Mating and Nesting Season Approach,

 the Male Swans become very Territorial and Aggressive.

-Their increasing Reproductive Hormones drive them to Protect their Pond, Female and Nest Area.
+Female and Nest Area.
 They will Chase and Defend.

 This is their Job.
-Try to give him SPACE and understanding.
+Try to Give him SPACE and Understanding.

-Flog – Flogging – Swans whip and beat with their Wings in a repeated action as their Primary Aggressive Defense.
+Flog – Flogging – Swans Whip and Beat with their Wings in a Repeated Action

 The Power of a Swan’s Flogging Wings. . .
 HURTS ! !